Published: 13 Jun 2025

 But rewrite ≠ rebuild blindly.
 This guide helps you spot the red flags, weigh the real risks, and understand when the rewrite is your best investment — not a developer tantrum in disguise.

-Signs It’s Time to Rewrite
+Signs It Is Genuinely Time to Rewrite

 1. Tech Debt Is Slowing Every Release